Approximating $f$-Divergences with Rank Statistics: Experiments

 \paragraph{Scaling and reported ratios.} Alongside the sliced estimate $D^{(K)}_{f,\nu}(\mu)$, we also report the simple normalization $d\times D^{(K)}_{f,\nu}(\mu)$ and summarize accuracy via the ratio $(d\times\text{sliced})/\text{true}$.
 This scaling is not intended to be exact in general; it is a lightweight calibration that keeps ratios on a comparable scale across dimensions.

-\paragraph{Reference (``ground-truth'') divergences.} Reference divergences are computed as follows, depending on whether closed forms are available: \begin{itemize} \item \textbf{Gaussian--Gaussian (analytic references).} For $\mu=\mathcal N(\mu_0,\Sigma_0)$ and $\nu=\mathcal N(\mu_1,\Sigma_1)$, the reference $\mathrm{KL}(\mu\|\nu)$ and squared Hellinger $\mathrm{H}^2(\mu,\nu)$ are evaluated in closed form.
+\paragraph{Reference (``ground-truth'') divergences.} Reference divergences are computed as follows, depending on whether closed forms are available: \begin{itemize} \item \textbf{Gaussian-Gaussian (analytic references).} For $\mu=\mathcal N(\mu_0,\Sigma_0)$ and $\nu=\mathcal N(\mu_1,\Sigma_1)$, the reference $\mathrm{KL}(\mu\|\nu)$ and squared Hellinger $\mathrm{H}^2(\mu,\nu)$ are evaluated in closed form.
 This avoids an additional numerical approximation layer, so discrepancies can be attributed to the rank-statistic estimator rather than to the reference computation.

-\item \textbf{Gaussian Jensen--Shannon (deterministic proxy).} The multivariate Jensen--Shannon divergence between two Gaussians does not admit a simple closed form because the mixture $\tfrac12\mu+\tfrac12\nu$ is not Gaussian.
+\item \textbf{Gaussian Jensen-Shannon (deterministic proxy).} The multivariate Jensen-Shannon divergence between two Gaussians does not admit a simple closed form because the mixture $\tfrac12\mu+\tfrac12\nu$ is not Gaussian.
 To keep the reference deterministic (and avoid injecting extra Monte Carlo variance), we approximate the mixture by a single Gaussian with matched mean and covariance (moment matching), and define the reference as $\tfrac12\mathrm{KL}(\mu\|M)+\tfrac12\mathrm{KL}(\nu\|M)$ for that matched Gaussian $M$.

 \item \textbf{Non-Gaussian pairs (Monte Carlo from known log-densities).} When at least one distribution is non-Gaussian (e.g., Laplace vs.\ Gaussian, Student-$t$ vs.\ Gaussian, or a Gaussian mixture vs.\ Gaussian), a closed-form multivariate reference is typically unavailable.
 In these cases, the reference divergence is computed by Monte Carlo from its expectation form using the \emph{known} log-densities (e.g., $\mathrm{KL}(\mu\|\nu)=\mathbb E_{\mu}[\log p_\mu(X)-\log p_\nu(X)]$, and similarly for $\mathrm{JS}$ via expectations under $\mu$ and $\nu$).
 All evaluations are performed in the log domain using log-sum-exp to ensure numerical stability. \end{itemize}